DMVis/DMVis/documentation/CONTRIBUTING.md

 ## Reporting Issues

 If you encounter any bugs, issues, or have suggestions for improvements, please open an issue on the [issue tracker](#).
-Provide as much detail as possible, including steps to reproduce the issue and any relevant code snippets.
+Provide as much detail as possible, including steps to reproduce the problem and any relevant code snippets.

 ## Community Guidelines